Focused Ultrasound for Essential Tremor

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot participate if you have taken anticoagulants (blood thinners) within one month of the procedure.

-What data supports the effectiveness of the treatment MR-guided focused ultrasound thalamotomy for essential tremor?
+What prior data suggests that this MR-guided focused ultrasound thalamotomy is safe for reducing bilateral tremor?

-How is MR-guided focused ultrasound thalamotomy different from other treatments for essential tremor?
+What evidence suggests that MR-guided focused ultrasound thalamotomy is effective for essential tremor?

 This trial is for men and women aged 22 or older with Essential Tremor that hasn't improved with medication.
 Participants must have had a previous Exablate thalamotomy, be able to communicate during the procedure, and it should be at least 9 months since their last Exablate treatment.
 People with unstable heart conditions, recent neurological events, bleeding disorders, infections, certain implants, or who are pregnant/breastfeeding cannot join.